Coloring Drawings of Graphs: Appendix: Proof of Proposition

 \paragraph{Case 5.} There is a loop $e \in E(G)$ incident to a vertex $v \in V(G)$ such that $\gamma(e)$ intersects other edges in the drawing $\Gamma$.
-In this case, we can define a new drawing $\Gamma^\ast$ of $G$ which is obtained from $\Gamma$ by first removing $\gamma(e)$ from the drawing and then redrawing the loop $e$ within a face of $\Gamma-\gamma(e)$ incident with $v$, such that it does not intersect any other feature of the drawing.
-See Figure~\ref{loop} for an illustration.
+In this case, we can define a new drawing $\Gamma^\ast$ of $G$ which is obtained from~$\Gamma$ by first removing $\gamma(e)$ from the drawing and then redrawing the loop $e$ within a \bothV{face}{cell} of $\Gamma-\gamma(e)$ incident with $v$, such that it does not intersect any other feature of the drawing.
+See \bothV{Figure}{Fig.}~\ref{loop} for an illustration.
 Clearly, the number of crossing triples in $\Gamma^\ast$ is strictly smaller than in $\Gamma$.
-By the minimality assumption on $\Gamma$, this means that $\Gamma^\ast$ admits a face-$3$-coloring.
+By the minimality assumption on $\Gamma$, this means that $\Gamma^\ast$ admits a \bothV{face-}{cell }$3$-coloring.
 By redrawing the crossing-free loop $e$ in $G_\text{isc}(\Gamma^\ast)$ such that it takes the same position as in $\Gamma$, we obtain a drawing $\Gamma'$ of $G_\text{isc}(\Gamma^\ast)$ whose induced cell-decomposition is the same as the one induced by $\Gamma$.
-It follows now from Corollary~\ref{cor:crossingsmakeiteasier} that with $\Gamma^\ast$ also $\Gamma$ must have a face-$3$-coloring.
+It follows now from Corollary~\ref{cor:crossingsmakeiteasier} that with $\Gamma^\ast$ also $\Gamma$ must have a \bothV{face-}{cell }$3$-coloring.
 This contradicts our initial assumption on $\Gamma$ and rules out Case 5.

-Since we have arrived at a contradiction in each case, we conclude that our initial assumption, namely that there is a drawing $\Gamma$ of $G$ which is not face-$3$-colorable, was wrong.
-Hence, $G$ is facially $3$-colorable, and this concludes the proof of the proposition. \end{proof}
+Since we have arrived at a contradiction in each case, we conclude that our initial assumption, namely that there is a drawing $\Gamma$ of $G$ which is not \bothV{face-}{cell }$3$-colorable, was wrong.
+Hence, $G$ is \bothV{facially}{universally cell} $3$-colorable, and this concludes the proof of the proposition. \end{proof}